diversityin-tech/diversityin-tech.github.io/_posts/2020-09-25-My-Depression-Was-A-Gift-Alex-Tomaszewska.md

 ---

+DISCLAIMER:
+This episode may contain explicit content.

+---

 [Alexandra Tomaszewska](https://www.facebook.com/AlexUnchainedYou) - a former Software Engineer and a Confidence Whisperer.
 You can contact via the [website](https://alextomaszewska.com) and follow her on this Facebook [fanpage](https://www.facebook.com/AlexUnchainedYou).